The Best Harry Potter Experiences In The UK In 2023

 10. Visit Wands and Wizard Exploratorium

 The Wands & Wizard Exploratorium shop in London is a fabulous place to take the kids.
-They have various different events running through the year.
-It’s a great place to go if you’re looking for something to do at Halloween.
+They have various different events running through the year but the wand making experience is particularly fun.

 Harry Potter experiences in Scotland